 Even these new technologies have their limits.
 Phone companies like Apple are constantly improving the security measures used to protect the data on their phones.
 This means that the technology used by police to break into the phones must keep up or become obsolete.
 As long as Apple can stay ahead of the police, which it appears to be doing, the police are less likely to break into your phone and extract your personal data to use against you at trial.

 How to Fight an Illegal Search of Your iPhone in Utah

-Our veteran criminal defense attorneys can challenge illegal searches of your cell phone or accessing of its data through a third-party by filing what is known as a motion to suppress evidence.
-If such a motion is successful and the search process is ruled invalid or illegal, any evidence that resulted from that search will be excluded from being used against you in future criminal proceedings.
+Our veteran Riverton City criminal defense attorneys can challenge illegal searches of your cell phone or illegal access of data by police by filing what is known as a motion to suppress evidence.
+If such a motion is successful and the search is ruled invalid or illegal, any evidence that resulted from that search will be suppressed and cannot be used against you in future criminal proceedings.
+If police do find incriminating evidence on your phone, but we are able to suppress that evidence at trial, the evidence becomes inadmissible and the prosecution’s case against you is weakened.
 There are many ways to argue a successful motion to suppress, such as

 If the Police are Trying to Get into Your Locked iPhone, Call Our Utah Criminal Defense Attorneys